Montreal Wanderers

 The Montreal Wanderers were an amateur, and later professional, ice hockey team based in Montreal.
 The team played in the Federal Amateur Hockey League (FAHL), the Eastern Canada Amateur Hockey Association (ECAHA), the National Hockey Association (NHA) and briefly the National Hockey League (NHL).
 The Wanderers were four-time Stanley Cup winners.
-Prior to the formation of the NHL, the "Redbands" were one of the most successful teams in hockey.
+Prior to the formation of the NHL, the "Redbands" were one of the most successful teams in ice hockey.